From the Archive: Articles, Media & Links

 Enter the room and use dowsing rods, pendulum or muscle testing over each bowl until you’ve identified the bowl that hides the water.

-The most common problems:
+Here are the most common dowsing problems:

 Can’t get a response.